Skip to content

 TestimonyA formal spoken or written statement given in a court.“During the trial, the witness’s testimony was crucial to establishing the timeline of events.”

-VerdictThe decision is given by a jury or judge resolving a dispute.“After deliberating for hours, the jury returned a guilty verdict.”
+VerdictThe decision is given by a jury or a judge resolving a dispute.“After deliberating for hours, the jury returned a guilty verdict.”

 An image depicting one word that means two different things